Tag Archives: Living By Faith

 WALKING BY FAITH TO SEE GOD’S POWER

-At the time my car was breaking, my husband Michael was working hard to finish college while I worked several different part-time jobs including very late nights on the weekends for a catering business.
+At the time when my car was beginning to malfunction, Michael was without a job and attending college full-time while I worked several different jobs including very late nights and long hours on the weekends for a catering business at an event facility.
 Even with the catering job, my cleaning jobs, teaching dance on the side, and cutting all our spending to only necessities, we still barely had enough money to keep food on the table, much less money for car repairs.

-After that day I’d found the courage to tell Jesus I needed for Him to provide me a better car, my old Honda continued to sporadically act up.
-I never knew if I would make it to my job safely or not.
-But I just kept praying for the Lord to keep my car running and waiting on Him to provide a new one.
+After the day I’d found the courage to tell Jesus I needed for Him to provide me a better car, my old Honda continued to sporadically act up.
+I never knew if I would make it to my jobs safely or not.
+But I just kept praying for the Lord to keep my car running and waiting for Him to provide a new one.
 I truly knew He would.
 Just a few weeks later, I received a call from my mother with some sweet news.

 In her kind voice, she said, “Amy, I want you to know that the Lord put it on my heart to give you our car since we’re purchasing another one.”
-The timing was impeccable.
+The timing was perfect.
 My mom had no idea that our car was seriously malfunctioning.
 I had decided not to share those details with her so she wouldn’t be tempted to worry.
 There wasn’t a reason to tell her because I knew God would handle it.
 His Holy Spirit whispered in my mother’s ear and shared our need with her at precisely the moment we needed to see God’s hand working in our midst.
+God’s love was revealed to me in a powerful way through my mom’s generosity, and it’s undeniable that God nudged her to bless me, since she was not aware of my failing vehicle.

-God’s timing is perfect.
+God’s timing is always perfect.
 He never fails us when we place our trust in Him alone.

-It’s been years since Jesus provided that car for me when I desperately needed it.
-He has continued to open doors and has blessed my family with everything we’ve needed through the years.
+It’s been years since Jesus provided a reliable car for me when I desperately needed it.
+He has continued to open doors, provided a new career for my husband, and blessed my family with everything we’ve needed through the years.
 Even after undeniably seeing miracles in my life, I can be tempted to doubt Christ at times.
 Life is challenging.
 When things aren’t going as I had hoped they would, doubtful thoughts tempt me.
 But now, after watching God’s faithfulness in my life over and over and over again, I continually choose to push out the negative thoughts by focusing on what the Scriptures say.
 I continually rejoice over the way Jesus comes through for me every single time I need for Him to work on my behalf.

 Are you in need of a miracle?
 Being in need is the perfect position to see God’s power.
 It’s not until we let go of things, surrender everything to Christ, and release it all into His hands, that we see His power working abundantly.